 If not, something sturdy like these would be a great addition to your welcome basket!.

-Who doesn’t love getting a throw blanket?!
+new neighbor gifts Who doesn’t love getting a throw blanket?!

 I know you probably don’t “need” another one, but they make an excellent gift.
 It’s easy to find a simple pattern at Gifts for Good.